List of Ace Attorney characters: Herlock Sholmes

 Herlock Sholmes (シャーロック・ホームズ, Shārokku Hōmuzu) is a famous detective who frequently assists Naruhodo in his cases with both his inventions and rapid-fire abductive reasoning.
 He is also the titular star of a series of mystery novels based on actual cases he has completed.

 He often puts his reasoning to the test during investigations, which Ryunosuke ends up correcting during the "dance of deduction" segments of the game.
 Sholmes is also roommates with Naruhodo and Susato during their stay in Great Britain, with them occupying the attic in his flat.

+Ash Parrish of Kotaku would "welcome his complete removal", believing him to be an ungreat detective who requires the assistance of Ryunosuke to solve all of his mistakes.
+Game Informer wrote that Sholmes gave some head shaking moments, but that his denseness also made for a charming character.